MEDICAL LAW II - 2023/4

 The learning and teaching methodology is designed around large group lectures and small group tutorials.

-The lectures will be of two hour duration, each of which will consist of an approximately one-hour didactic lecture on one of the major substantive elements of law and an approximately one-hour interactive exercise where students will work together on the analysis or application of substantive law, with the objective of developing their cognitive and practical skills, both generally and in relation to the subject matter of the module.
+The lectures will consist of a didactic lecture on one of the major substantive elements of law and an approximately one-hour interactive exercise where students will work together on the analysis or application of substantive law, with the objective of developing their cognitive and practical skills, both generally and in relation to the subject matter of the module.

 The tutorials will concentrate on the application of students’ advanced problem solving skills to the specific issues raised by the subject matter of the module and the presentation of solutions supported with reasoned authority and critical analysis of the law.